AdobeDocs/campaign-classic.en/help/installation/using/configuring-campaign-options.md

   </tr>
   <tr>
    <td> <span class="uicontrol">NMS_ActivateOwnerConfirmation</span> <br /> </td>
-   <td> Lets you allow the operator in charge of the delivery to confirm the send, if a specific operator or group of operators is designated for starting a delivery in the delivery's properties.<br /> To do this, activate the option by entering "1" as the value.
-To deactivate this option, enter "0".<br /> The send confirmation process will then function as default: only the operator or group of operators designated for the send in the delivery properties (or an administrator) will be able to confirm and carry out the send.
-See <a href="../../campaign/using/setting-up-marketing-campaigns.md#starting-an-online-delivery">this section</a>.<br /> </td>
+   <td><p> Lets you allow the operator in charge of the delivery to confirm the send, if a specific operator or group of operators is designated for starting a delivery in the delivery's properties.</p><p> To do this, activate the option by entering "1" as the value.
+To deactivate this option, enter "0".</p><p> The send confirmation process will then function as default: only the operator or group of operators designated for the send in the delivery properties (or an administrator) will be able to confirm and carry out the send.
+See <a href="../../campaign/using/setting-up-marketing-campaigns.md#starting-an-online-delivery">this section</a>.</p> </td>
   </tr>
   <tr>
    <td> <span class="uicontrol">NmsMTA_Alert_Delay</span> <br /> </td>